tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 }
 ```

-## Using Github Forms
+## Using GitHub Forms

-Any forms that we have on our site can be created with the `useGithubJsonForm` or `useGithubMarkdownForm` helpers
+Any forms that we have on our site can be created with the `useGitHubJsonForm` or `useGitHubMarkdownForm` helpers

 ```tsx
 function BlogTemplate({